chrisccoy/amp-scratch/README.md

 # AMP AWS Instructions

-The following readme is a general summary on how to access and use AMP within an AWS hosted instance.
+The following readme is a general summary on how to access and use AMP within an AWS hosted VPC.
 It is assumed that a swarm manager has already been provisioned and is running on AWS.

 ##Prerequisites

  - [AMP Cli](https://github.com/appcelerator/amp#prerequisites) installed on developer machine
+ - Be sure to enable [OAUTH] (https://github.com/appcelerator/amp#cli) in order to run the CLI
  -	AWS Instance running at a minimum swarm manager

 ## Ports